Gersondelacruzdeveloper/myBookOfRecipes/README.md

 <sub>*Colour palette created at* [coolors.co](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).</sub>

-- #a13723, Chinese Red, is usually associated with life, health, courage,love, luck, joy, and happiness.
+- #004b49, Deep jungle green,Psychologically, when humans think of this color, Deep jungle green, they might associate it with being clean, glamorous, elegant, the home, and accessibility.
-     - Used in the navbar and in the footer as it makes a beautiful combination with the dishes as well.
+     - Used in the navbar and in the footer as it makes a beautiful combination.

 - #f2f2f2, Culture color, which is a light grey represent neutrality and balance.
    - Used in the background of the website in order to the main content stand out.